caucasianwolf/My-little-Casino-game/README.md

-# Higher or Lower — Casino Guess
+# Higher or Lower — Casino Guessing Game

 Simple desktop guessing game built with Python and tkinter.
 Designed to run on Windows.